aidanduffy68-prog/FRY-coin/docs/linkedin-post.md

 ---

 ## Option 4: For Mirror Article (Recommended)
-Just published on Mirror:
+Just published on Mirror: 📝

 "How Much Did You Lose?
 (Be Honest)"

-You longed BTC at 'open skies'.
-You thought Worldcoin was different.
-You longed PUMP after ICO.
+You longed BTC at 'open skies' 🚀.
+You thought Worldcoin was different 👁️.
+You longed PUMP after ICO 💀.

 I built a therapy session for bad trades on Arbitrum testnet.
-The demo roasts you while processing your wreckage into FRY tokens.
+The demo roasts you while processing your wreckage into FRY tokens 🍟.

 Read: https://mirror.xyz/0xf551aF8d5373B042DBB9F0933C59213B534174e4/qKGHrO_zUC17G-CpmXik3tJ42M33-36T_qxFw5CCVt4